kyphan38/kyphan38/README.md

 ### Hi there 👋
-I am Ky Phan, and I am currently pursuing a Bachelor's degree in Data Sicence from Ho Chi Minh University of Sience
+I am Ky Phan, and I am a Data Science undergraduate student at Ho Chi Minh University of Science.

-My research primarily focuses on Machine Learning and Big Data.
-Besides, I am well-versed in using several popular frameworks, such as TensorFlow, Scikit-learn, PyTorch, Spark, Hive, Hadoop, Kafka, and Airflow, ...
+My primary research focuses on Machine Learning and Big Data.
+Additionally, I am well-versed in working with several popular frameworks, such as TensorFlow, Scikit-learn, PyTorch, Spark, Hive, Hadoop, Kafka, Airflow and so on.